dehre/beaglebone-stuff/README.md

 The executables will be placed in `build/bin`.

-If, for debugging purposes, you want to build the project for the local VM:
+If, for debugging purposes, you want to build the projects for the local VM:

 ```sh
 mkdir build